-Random lottery draws will be used as the methodology to select applicants from the interest list to create the waiting list, as needed.
-A final draw/purge of the interest list will take place annually.
+Random lottery draws will be used as the methodology to select applicants from the \interest list to create the waiting list, as needed.
+A final draw/purge of the interest list may take place as needed.

-Interest List: A list of applicants wishing to participate in the random lottery/selection process.
+\Interest List: A list of applicants wishing to participate in the random lottery/selection process.